 There are also physical examples as cited by Kevin, as well as those integrating both online and offline elements.
 Trendspotter Piers Fawkes has a nice list that you can find here.
 With the rise of mobile computing, almost every handphone can be a gaming device.

-So how can one apply the theories of game mechanics in one’s customer engagement activities?
-Well, consider the following from Mashable (with my own elaborations):
+So how can you apply the theories of game mechanics to engage your customers more richly and deeply?
+Well, consider the following tips from Mashable (with my own elaborations):

-Plan the games such that specific actions and behaviours are encouraged.
+Plan the games such that specific positive actions and behaviours are encouraged.
 These should consider the following: